unity3d-jp/UnityChanToonShaderVer2_Project/README.md

 -----
 ## 【Target Environment】
-* **Requires Unity 5.6.x or higher**.
-The operation check from latest Unity 2019.3.x to Unity 2017.4.x LTS has been completed.
+* **Requires Unity 2019.4.30f1 or higher**.
 * UTS2 uses **a forward rendering environment**.
 Using **a linear color space** is recommended.
 (A gamma color space can also be used, but this tends to strengthen shadow gradiation.
 For more details, see [Linear or Gamma Workflow](https://docs.unity3d.com/Manual/LinearRendering-LinearOrGammaWorkflow.html).)
 * Target Platforms are **Windows, MacOS, iOS, Android, PlayStation4, Xbox One, Nintendo Switch**.
 Tessellation version is only supported for environments where DX11/DX12 works properly.
-* This Package Manager version is equivalent to UTS2 v.2.0.7.5 in the Original Github repository.
+* This Package Manager version is equivalent to UTS2 v.2.1.1 in the Original Github repository.

 -----
 ## 【Target Platforms】